sturdy-barnacle/emberwisp-waitlist/README.md

 - Deploy the API to Vercel (separate from your website)
 - Copy form files to your website
 - Point the form to your Vercel API URL

-**Think of it like:** Your website is the front door, and Vercel is the mailbox service.
-They're separate but work together!

 ## Features